Pathfinder FAQ’s …

 We are funding the Children and Young People Centre for Justice (CYCJ) to provide analytical support, aimed at capturing learning from the Pathfinder phase, and lead on SCIM evaluation work.

 We will continue to liaise regularly with the national Joint Investigative Interview (JII) team to build on the learning from the Scottish Child Interview Model (SCIM).
-As part of our approach we will also consider previous research and evaluation which will include the University of Edinburgh evaluation carried out for Children 1st.
+As part of our approach we will also consider previous research and evaluation which will include the University of Edinburgh evaluation carried out for Children First

 How will learning from the Pathfinder Phase be gathered and shared?